onepanelio/core-docs/docs/reference/cvat/custom-models.md

     - container:
         # [CHANGE] Bash command to run your code
         # Note that your code will be cloned into /mnt/src/train, so you will need to change to the appropriate directory
+        # if you are running on CPU, add  `--device cpu` flag
         args:
         - |
             pip install pycocotools && \